faiztariq/restaurant-listing/README.md

 yarn dev
 ```

-Open a web browser and go to `http://localhost:4200`
+- Open a web browser and go to `http://localhost:4200`
+- Hit the `Refresh` Button for the UI to post new Data
+- Hard Reload `Ctrl/⌘ + Shift + R` for new Data to show up